starke-labs/vaults/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact us at [contact@starkevalidator.com](mailto:contact@starkevalidator.com).
+To report a vulnerability, please contact us at [contact@starke.finance](mailto:contact@starke.finance).